Tricks to Optimise Numerical Code

 Data is the new oil.
 With data proliferating from all sides, processing them becomes computationally intensive.
-Python being the preferred language for easy prototyping , provides a powerful tool to handle these intensive tasks.
-But most often, the simplest analysis turn out to be painstakingly slow.
-This is because of the innate behavior of the language and bad coding practices by developers.
+Python, being the preferred language for easy prototyping, provides a powerful tool to handle these intensive tasks.
+But most often, the simplest analysis turns out to be painstakingly slow.
+This is because of the innate behaviour of the language and bad coding practices by developers.
 When used effectively though, Python can be as fast as other languages like C.

 Basic Outline of the talk

-- Python and its performance issues [3-5 minutes]
+- Python and its performance issue [3-5 minutes]

 - Overall framework presentation [2-3 minutes]